galaxyproject/training-material/topics/microbiome/tutorials/visualisation-ampvis/tutorial.md

 >
 >    {% snippet faqs/galaxy/datasets_add_tag.md %}
 >
-> 6. When you have your history created and ready on the right side.
-You click on "workflow" above.
+> 6. When you have your history created and ready on the right side, click on "workflow" above.
 >	 Choose the needed workflow by clicking on the blue play button in its box(if you hover over it,
 >	 it says: Run workflow).
 >
-> 7. The workflow will ask you to input mandarory parameter.
-After done so, click the blue button above
+> 7. The workflow will ask you to input mandatory parameters.
+After doing so, click the blue button above
 >	 "Run Workflow".
->    See on the next picture how it looks like.
+>    See on the next picture how for how it looks.
 >
 {: .hands_on}

 ![Running the workflow](./images/choose_parameters.png "Running the workflow, choose the right datasets and mandatory parameters")

-## heatmaps
+## Heatmaps
-We now can use our data, put them in subsets and create ungrouped, or grouped output or even grouped with facets.
+Now, we can use our data, put them into subsets, and create ungrouped or grouped outputs, including those with facets.
-The subsets are based on variable we set and available in the metadata {% cite Andersen2018 %}.
+The subsets are based on variables we define and are available in the metadata {% cite Andersen2018 %}.
 > <comment-title>Note: </comment-title>
-> - in the next sections, we give you prepared workflows on Galaxy and the set of parameters to choose for running the indicated workflow
+> - in the following sections, we provide prepared workflows on Galaxy and a set of parameters for running the indicated workflow
-> - some parameters are pre-chosen for you e.g. taxonomic level to aggregate the OTUs
+> - some parameters are pre-selected for you, such as the taxonomic level to aggregate the OTUs {: .comment}
-{: .comment}

-### heatmap (ungrouped)
+### Heatmap (ungrouped)
 You can find the workflow "ampvis2 heatmap v3.0 (no group)" on Galaxy and use it for the tutorial.
-Metadata we used for this subset: metadata variable = Plant and metadata values = Aalborg East & Aalborg West.
+We used the following metadata for this subset: metadata variable = Plant and metadata values = Aalborg East & Aalborg West.

 Choose the metadata variable as Plant and metadata values as Aalborg East & Aalborg West.
 In the next box you can see the resulting heatmap.